cdl-geneseo/geneseo-dictionary/B/Bargain-Bin.md

 # Bargain Bin

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bargain Bin

 Created by  Unknown User (tjc13), last modified on Dec 02, 2008

 noun- a mixture of tobacco and marijuana that is smoked in either a pipe or a hookah for the purpose of getting high. &quot;Hey man, Jim is gonna light up a bargain bin later, want in?&quot;   New word Fall 2008.